donohoe/alice-docs/README.md

   * Embed external media and elements.
   * Example: Twitter, Instagram, Google Forms, YouTube etc.
 * Syntax for indicating group of images to be treated as a Slideshow
+* Quote or escape things so I can show code snippets

 ## Dependencies